BrockDSL/Collecting-In-Omeka-S/README.md

 ![Promt options page][img4]

 Once the form is constructed to your liking, click the “Save” button to create the form.

+Before you add the form to your site, it is reccomended that you set up your "Terms of Service" for the site.
+This will appear in every form on your site.
+To do this go to the Settings option in the left hand menu for your site.
+Scroll down to collecting and you will see a space to add your terms of service.
+Once you have enetered you content, hit the "Save" button at the top right of the page.

+![Text box for adding terms of service][img8]

-Now that the form is ready, you can add it to a page on your site by adding the “Collecting” block where you want the form and selecting which form to display.
+Now that the form is ready, you can add it to a page on your site by adding the “Collecting” block in your page editor and selecting which form to display.

+![Collecting Block][img9]

 Once some submissions have been made to your form, you can manage them from the collecting section on your site.